frenkie/serve/README.md

 Serve can be initialised with or without configuration.

-The default configuration is as followed
+The default configuration is as follows

     defaultConfig = {